 We're all guilty of getting stuck in a rut every now and then.
 So chances are, if your relationships are starting to feel stale, it isn't just you who's caught up in that "same old, same old" situation.
 Your partner, friends and family can all fall into the habit of having identical conversations, asking the same questions and giving the exact same boring responses.

 Breaking out of these ruts is important for maintaining and growing the connections you have with your loved ones.
 Finding a better way to ask someone "How was work?" is an excellent place to start.
+You know from experience that you may not always want to talk about work, particularly after a grueling and difficult day.
+Putting yourself in another person's shoes in this regard will help you have better conversations at work, or re-direct well-meaning questions about work that others ask of you.

 Good conversation is revealing, entertaining and informative.
 Having meaningful talks regularly is foundational to all healthy relationships.
 It's a way for each of you to feel close to one other.
 After all, you want to connect with your loved ones.
 Asking the right questions will unlock their thoughts, feelings and experiences in a manner that might surprise you.